California USA

 Located in the Julia Pfeiffer Burns State Park, McWay Falls is an 80-foot waterfall that flows directly onto the beach and into the ocean.
 McWay Falls makes for one of the most famous and well-known visuals of Big Sur (you’ve definitely seen McWay Falls on a postcard or two).

-While most stunning sights such as this one tend to require a brutal hike or walk, finding McWay Falls requires nothing more than a 10-minute walk along a paved road.
 If you can, try to visit when the wildflowers are still blooming in the spring!
 It is one of the most beautiful vistas, especially on a sunny day when the sun lights up the ocean in majestic shades of turquoise.

 Bixby Bridge